-For the first year of Clorox membership, TFT and Clorox are focused on mapping Clorox’s palm derivatives supply to the first importer, and further upstream where possible.
+For the first year of Clorox membership, TFT and Clorox focused on mapping Clorox’s palm derivatives supply to the first importer, and further upstream where possible.

 “First importer” is TFT’s term for a company that purchases palm-based products from within countries of palm production (e.g. Indonesia or Malaysia), and imports the products into countries downstream in the supply chain for use by manufacturers or brands.
 These first importers are usually traders and/or refiners, and there are only a relative handful of companies that play this role.
 As such, they represent an important leverage point in the supply chain, and can provide downstream customers a significant amount of information about the source of the palm product supply.

 Given the complexity of the derivatives supply chain, the first importer is an important milestone on the way to mapping to the mill or plantation level.
-Once Clorox has visibility into the first importers in its supply chain, they will be able to better understand not only the sources of their palm derivatives, but the policies and practices of key players who can influence how the palm is produced.
+With visibility into the first importers in its supply chain, Clorox is able to better understand not only the sources of its palm derivatives but also the commitments and practices of key players who can influence how the palm is produced.